How To Assemble Mold #81

 This is what the finished corner wall piece looks like when painted.

-This piece is meant to be used to cover the 3 squares shown on the grid to the right. |
+This piece is meant to cover 3 squares as shown on the grid.

-| 11. |
+11.

 This is what the finished corner wall piece looks like when painted.

-This piece is meant to be used to cover the 2 squares shown on the grid to the right. |
+This piece is meant to cover 2 squares as shown on the grid.

-| 14. |
+14.

-The wooden door halves glues together edge-to-edge.
+The wooden door halves glue together edge-to-edge.

 The arch is glued on top of the door post, but be sure the flat side of the door post is facing towards the door.

-If you want to glue the door in permanently, you will need to sand the tips of the door arch down. |
+If you want to glue the door in permanently, you will need to sand the tips of the door arch down.

 How To Assemble Mold #82

-| 1. |
+1.

 These are the blocks you will get with one casting of the mold.
 These have been cast in dark gray dental stone.

-If you happen to cast mold 81 and 82 at the same time, then I stongly suggest you group together the blocks from mold 81 and put them in a separate pile from mold 82.
+If you happen to cast mold 81 and 82 at the same time, then I strongly suggest you group together the blocks from mold 81 and put them in a separate pile from mold 82.

 This will make sorting the blocks a lot easier.
-You will find that sorting the blocks is a little more difficult with these molds. |
+You will find that sorting the blocks is a little more difficult with these molds.

-| 2. |
+2.

-The stair builder piece.
+The stair builder piece

 Gather the pieces shown here.

-Glue the ridge piece on top of the center of the base. |
+Glue the ridge piece on top of the center of the base.

-| 3. |
+3.

 Glue the top of the stalagmite.